floriandejonckheere/mosaik/README.md

 ### Identify

-The `identify` command identifies microservice candidates within the monolithic application.
+The `identify` command identifies service candidates in the monolithic application.

 ```bash
 $ mosaik identify --help